-How to sell 50 units on Amazon in one day and without making a profit
+How to sell 50 units in one day on Amazon and make losses

-Editor’s note: This is a guest blog by Michael Muhin, CEO, Founder of amzcontrol
+Editor’s note: This is a guest blog by Michael Muhin, co-founder of sellerboard.com

 Paradoxical as it may seem, this is a real example when in a single day 50 product units were sold, but profit was kept negative.
 The reason is Amazon Storage fees.